UsabilityEngineering/PlanetExpress/phase1/README.md

 ## Caveats
  The main caveat we have is definitely the lack of people available.
-While we did get some valuable data from our three interviewees, that is definitely not enough people to really get solid data for your project.
+While we did get some valuable data from our four interviewees, that is definitely not enough people to really get solid data for your project.

 ## Supplementary Materials